[Updated September 2020]

 Tip: In summer, the Kufstein Heroes’ Organ is also played at 18:00.
 All other activities, including the fortress funicular, come to a standstill for the duration of the performance.

-No visit to Kufstein, Austria is complete without a stroll down the quaint Römerhofgasse in the shadow of the fortress.
-The cobbled lane is the first on your right after crossing the Inn River from the train station.
+A stroll down the quaint Römerhofgasse is a must on any list of things to do in Kufstein, Austria.
+In the shadow of the fortress, the cobbled lane is the first on your right after crossing the Inn River from the train station.

 If there’s a street steeped in history, it’s this one.
 Buildings, restaurants, and hotels to look out for are: